 Classification of pumps, Description about working with sketches of: Reciprocating pump, Centrifugal pump.
-Classification of Hydraulic Turbines.
-Different type of gears and its applications (spur, helical, bevel, worm and worm wheel), List types of clutches and their use, Bearings and their classification (Journal bearing and ball bearing) Manufacturing Process: Sand Casting, Forging, Rolling, Extrusion.
-Metal Joining Processes: List types of welding, Description with sketches of Arc 2 Welding, SMAW, Soldering and Brazing and their applications.
-Machining processes: Description and operations performed on Lathe, 9 Drilling machine, Milling machine, CNC machine, 3D printing.
+Classification of Hydraulic Turbines Different type of gears and its applications (spur belical bevel worm and worm wheel) List types of clutches and their use.
+Bearings and their classification (Journal bearing and ball bearing) Manufacturing Process: Sand Casting Forging Rolling Extrusion Metal Joining Processes: List types of welding Description with sketches of Arc 2 Welding SMAW Soldering and Brazing and their applications Machining processes: Description and operations performed on Lathe 9 Drilling machine.
+Milling machine.
+CNC machine.
+3D printing.
 General Introduction to Civil Engineering: Relevance of Civil Engineering in the overall infrastructural development of the country.
 Brief introduction to major disciplines of Civil Engineering like Structural Engineering, Geo-technical Engineering, Transportation Engineering, Water Resources Engineering and Environmental Engineering.
-Introduction to buildings: Types of buildings according to character of occupancy as per NBC, Load bearing and non-load bearing building 3 structures, components of a residential building and their functions 9 (concept only).
-5 Selection of site for a residential building.
+Introduction to buildings: Types of buildings according to character of occupancy as per NBC, Load bearing and non-load bearing building structures, components of a residential building and their functions 3 (concept only).
+9 Selection of site for a residential building.
 Building Area Definitions: Built up area, Plinth area, Floor area, Carpet area and Floor area ratio of a building as per KBR.
 Building rules and regulations: Relevance of NBC, KBR &CRZ norms (brief discussion of relevance only).
-Conventional construction materials: Brick, stone, sand, cement and timber- Classifications, Qualities, Tests and Uses of construction materials.
-Cement concrete: Constituent materials, properties and 4 types.
-9 Tests on fresh and hardened concrete - slump test, cube compressive - strength as per IS Codes.
+Conventional construction materials: Brick, stone, sand, cement and timber- classifications, Qualities, Tests and Uses of construction types 4 types.
+Tests on fresh and hardened concrete - slump test, cube compressive 9 strength as per IS Codes.
 Steel: Structural steel sections and steel reinforcements - types and uses.
 Soil-Origin of soil-weathering of rocks, types of weathering